kenshin-707/kenshin-707/README.md

 ### 🚀 Projects & Labs

 - 🧪 `VulnHub-Writeups` — My personal notes and walkthroughs for CTF labs.
-- 🔍 `Recon-Scripts` — Custom scripts for scanning & initial footprinting.
 - 💥 `Payloads-Practice` — A playground for XSS, SQLi, and other attack payloads.
 - 🧰 `Learning-Path` — A curated list of resources I’m using to sharpen my hacking skills.